Baldwin Lonsdale

 Baldwin Jacobson Lonsdale (5 August 1948 – 17 June 2017) was a Vanuatuan politician and Anglican priest who served as the president of Vanuatu from 22 September 2014 until his death in 2017.

 Early life and career

 Lonsdale was born on Mota Lava, in the Banks Islands, in 1948.
 Before becoming president, Lonsdale was a civil servant who served as the secretary general of the province of Torba on the island of Mota Lava.
 He later became an Anglican priest.

 Lonsdale was occasionally referred to as Womtelo Reverend Baldwin Lonsdale.
 The title of Womtelo (“Rising Sun” in Mwotlap) is the highest rank within the customary system of chiefly grades of his native island Mota Lava.

+Education

+Lonsdale received theological training at St John's Theological College in Auckland, New Zealand.
+His education prepared him for a career in Anglican ministry, during which he served in church leadership positions before pursuing public service.

 2014 Presidential Election

 Lonsdale was elected president in an indirect election by an electoral college consisting of members of parliament and provincial governors.
 The vote took eight rounds; the longest ballot in the country's history.
 In the last vote, Lonsdale received 46 votes of 58 possible satisfying the two-thirds majority requirement.
 The speaker of Vanuatu's parliament, Philip Boedoro, served as interim president during the voting.

 Lonsdale was the second Anglican priest after John Bani to be elected president of Vanuatu.